tobiaseriksson/spring-graphql-simple-demo/README.md

 ## REST Endpoints
-Comparing REST to Graphql a little, here are some REST endpoints that can do similar things as the GraphQL variant (althogh did not implement sparse fields support)
+Comparing REST to Graphql a little, here are some REST endpoints that can do similar things as the GraphQL variant (although did not implement sparse fields support)
 * GET /api/support-case
 * GET /api/support-case/id
 * GET /api/support-case/id/log-messages